 Caulk the seams.
 From here on out, use a headlamp all the time--really helps see small imperfections.
 I found it best to caulk a length of board and getting an ample amount of caulk on there.
 Then quickly come through with a damp finger to smooth.
 You'll waste like 2x the caulk.

-Sand the nail holes since they mushroom out a bit with the nail gun.
+Sand the nail holes since they mushroom out from the nail gun.
 I used 220grit sandpaper on a sanding block.

 Put lightweight putty in nail holes and let dry overnight.
 Don't use the heavier pink putty--that works better in drywall.
 The lightweight putty will mushroom less.